sgpinkus/vue-leaflet-ng/README.md

 # VUE LEAFLET NG
-Port of [@vue-leaflet/vue-leaflet](https://www.npmjs.com/package/@vue-leaflet/vue-leaflet) to *try* and stop it or Vue or both blowing up (seems to work).
+Port of [@vue-leaflet/vue-leaflet](https://www.npmjs.com/package/@vue-leaflet/vue-leaflet) to stop it or Vue or both blowing up (seems to work).
 Only ported components I needed:

 ```
 $ ls src/*.vue -1